- Sociology Major

 - Writing Awards

-Students have the opportunity to pursue either a Sociology of Health & Medicine subplan within the major or a Sociology of Health & Medicine minor:
+Students have the opportunity to pursue either a Sociology of Health & Medicine submajor or a Sociology of Health & Medicine minor:

-- The SHM subplan is an optional part of the Sociology major.
+- The SHM submajor is an optional part of the Sociology major.

 - The SHM minor is a stand-alone academic minor.

-For students interested in the following career paths:
+For students interested in career paths such as:

-Classes in the SHM program cover topics such as:
+Classes in the SHM program cover these topics: